adelmonte/niri_window_buttons/README.md

 # niri_window_buttons

-A Waybar module for displaying and managing window buttons in the Niri compositor with extensive customization options.
+A Waybar module for displaying and managing traditional window buttons in the Niri compositor.
 ![screenshot](demo.png)

 ## Features